earthdaily/qgis-plugin/Readme.md

 Explore the plugin today and revolutionize how you interact with Earth Observation data.

-If you have any question, feel free to contact us sales@earthdaily.com and visit us: https://earthdailyagro.com/ and https://earthdaily.com/
+If you have any question, feel free to contact us sales@earthdaily.com and visit us: [earthdailyagro.com](earthdailyagro.com)